SAFE: Machine Unlearning With Shard Graphs: Forgetting on Shard Graphs

 Note that a forgetting algorithm can always trivially satisfy this by ignoring $\algo(G)$ and retraining from scratch on the reduced graph $G'$, that is, setting $U(\algo(G), G') = \algo(G')$.
 Doing so, however, is expensive especially if $G'$ contains lots of data.
-The quality of a forgetting procedure is gauged by its ability to minimize the cost of forgetting while maintaining high accuracy. \paragraph{Independent shard forgetting.} Given a shard graph $G$, a trivial but efficient forgetting approach \cite{sisa,https://doi.org/10.48550/arxiv.2302.07994,arcane} is to discard the edges and train a separate adapter on each node $S_i \in V$.
+The quality of a forgetting procedure is gauged by its ability to minimize the cost of forgetting while maintaining high accuracy.

+\paragraph{Independent shard forgetting.} Given a shard graph $G$, a trivial but efficient forgetting approach \cite{sisa,Bowman_2023_CVPR,arcane} is to discard the edges and train a separate adapter on each node $S_i \in V$.
 More precisely, let $A(S_i)$ denote the adapter trained on the data in $S_i$.
 The model corresponding to the graph $G$ is then the ensemble of all the adapters:

 The ensembling procedure is application specific, for instance, in classification we average the logits of the models.